 Whether you need a quick espresso pick-me-up or a relaxing morning latte, there’s no better way to get an early start than with a hot cup of java brewed on-site.
-Coffee lovers can rejoice when visiting, as Santa Barbara’s coffee scene offers a variety of atmospheres and roasts to suit your fancy.
+Coffee lovers can rejoice when visiting, as Santa Barbara’s coffee scene offers a variety of atmospheres and roasts to suit your fancy, outdoor seating included.
 From bean to mug, Santa Barbara’s coffee aficionados can all agree that the following shops are the best in town to grab a cup of joe.

 Established in 1989, Santa Barbara Roasting Company has the coffee grind down to a science.
-Their small-batch roasts (under 50 pounds each) have made a splash in the coffee-drinking community, and they continue to sell their beans in-shop as well as brewing on-site.
+The company’s small-batch roasts (under 50 pounds each) have made a splash in the coffee-drinking community, and it continue to sell its beans in-shop as well as brewing on-site.
 Santa Barbara Roasting Company (RoCo as locals affectionately call it) offers over 70 varieties of organic and shade grown fair trade coffee.
-The prolific roastery offers a spacious brick-walled spot in downtown Santa Barbara for you to sip coffee and sample one of the assorted breakfast muffins, cookies, and bagels.
-The hand-painted art depicting Santa Barbara along the upper interior walls add an element of nostalgia to the industrial space.
-Don’t miss your chance to savor handcrafted coffee at one of Santa Barbara’s staple shops.
+The prolific downtown roastery offers spacious outdoor seating for you to sip coffee and catch up on the news, or sample one of the assorted breakfast muffins, cookies and bagels fresh from the café.
+The hand-painted art depicting Santa Barbara along the upper interior walls adds an element of nostalgia to the industrial space.

 Across the street from the historic El Presidio de Santa Barbara, the original location of Handlebar Coffee is no stranger to bustling sidewalks and vibrant culture.
 A testament to their array of coffee, tea, and hot treats, Handlebar Coffee started as a passion project for owners Kim Anderson and Aaron Olsen, who realized their love for cafes and coffee when cycling professionally around the world.
 The couple moved to Santa Barbara back in 2008, opened the coffee shop and micro-roastery in 2011, and have been grinding bags of delicious coffee ever since.
 Recently, Handlebar Coffee opened up a second location on upper De La Vina street, which plays host to the same curated menu, plus live music and spacious patio seating.
 Handlebar roasts 2-3 times per week with beans sourced from Central and South America, as well as Africa.
 Swing by for an iced vanilla latte and warm scone–the perfect start to a morning in Santa Barbara.